 This introductory course will provide a historical background and general design and production issues for 3D animation and game art creation.
 The details of modeling dimensional objects and environments and a range of simple to complex rendering techniques will be covered.
 Issues associated with telling a story through moving pictures such as screenplay writing, storyboarding and techniques for bringing an animated character to life will be explored.
 6 hrs. integrated lecture-studio/wk.

-Associated Costs: In addition to the course tuition, fees, and textbooks, this course has additional expense considerations that are estimated to be \$10 to \$20
+Associated Costs: These are additional (out-of-pocket) expense considerations that students should expect in addition to the course tuition, fees, and textbooks. \$10 to \$20.

 Character Animation (3 CR)